LAZAROSKANDYLIOTIS/Employee-Leave-Dashboard/README.md

 ### 2. 🧾 Custom Selection Screen

-The report starts with a clean selection screen for filters like name, personnel number, and date range.
+The report starts with a clean selection screen for filters like employee number and employee name.

 ![selection_screen](images/selection_screen.png)